Using lateral dispersion to optimise microfluidic trap array efficiency: Materials and methods

 \section{Materials and methods}

+\subsection{Parameterised geometry}

 The whole numerical model is developed using the commercial Finite-Element software COMSOL Multiphysics \textregistered \ while post-processing is achieved with Python.

-\subsection{parameterised geometry}

-We study a single layer MTA of $98$ traps as previously \cite{Mesdjian2021}.
+We study a single layer trapping array of $98$ traps as previously \cite{Mesdjian2021}.
 Because of symmetry, a $2$D model built from parameterised geometric primitives is suggested (Figure \ref{fig_geom}).
-The MTA is initially organised in a rectangular staggered pattern of axis $(Ox)$ in the streamwise direction and of axis $(Oy)$ in the lateral direction, (see Figure \ref{fig_geom} where all the geometrical parameters are sketched).
-The dimensions of the MTA are $l$ and $w$ and the one of the cavity are $L$ and $W$ in the streamwise resp lateral directions ; and the distances between the traps are respectively $\Delta x$ and $\Delta y$.
-We call "chamber" the whole system including the MTA and the cavity.
+The trapping array is initially organised in a rectangular staggered pattern of axis $(Ox)$ in the streamwise direction and of axis $(Oy)$ in the lateral direction, (see Figure \ref{fig_geom} where all the geometrical parameters were sketched).
+The dimensions of the trapping array are $l$ and $w$ and the one of the cavity are $L$ and $W$ in the streamwise resp. lateral directions; and the distances between the traps are respectively $\Delta x$ and $\Delta y$.
+We call "chamber" the whole system including the trapping array and the cavity.
 For more information, all the fixed geometric parameters of the model are reported in supplementary Table \ref{tableau_all_param} section \ref{sec_SI_param_values}.